lynnfaraday/aresmush.com/_root/tutorials/config/plugins.md

 A few plugins, however, are designed to be optional.
 These can be enabled and disabled in the admin Web Portal.

+{{#pretty-image}}/assets/media/code/plugins.png{{/pretty-image}}

-> Note: Even if a plugin is not listed as optional, it's still possible to remove or replace it.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** Even if a plugin is not listed as optional, it's still possible to remove or replace it.
 It'll just require some [code surgery](/tutorials/code/plugins) rather than a mouse click.
 Do not attempt to remove a plugin simply by deleting its code folder.
 That will most likely cause unexpected code errors.

 To enable or disable optional plugins: